 Savannah is a tiny town located in the state of New York.
 With a population of 487 people and just one neighborhood, Savannah is the 887th largest community in New York.
-Savannah has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Savannah was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Savannah is generally considered to be a blue-collar town.
-64.44% of the Savannah workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Savannah is a blue-collar town, with 64.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Savannah is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Savannah who work in sales jobs (13.33%), farm management occupations (13.33%), and office and administrative support (7.41%).

 You will also find that a lot of people in Savannah work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.